mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 [@vossoughi_making_2016] see critique of maker movement here

-#### Funding for promoting Computing in Schools
+#### Funding and financial models for promoting Computing in Schools

+STEM Learning NCCE - teachcomputing.org - How did this develop?

 Reduction in grass roots responses.
 And less of a focus on directly teaching pedagogy.
 More meta in approaches.

-STEM Learning NCCE coorinate CPD

 CAS are supported by BCS and direct help from gov?
 The grass roots resource creation .

 Raspberry Pi foundation have incorporated previously independent organisations Code Club and Coder Dojo and Raspberry Jam which mobilised volunteers to devliver a grass-roots enthusiast events.

 Financial elements in general, lack of specialist funding addressed by training CPD funding for schools.
 But the effectiveness of this  is limited in teh following ways.
 Time, enthusiasm,